Admission to SEAS for Transfer Students

 Admission to the School of Engineering and Applied Sciences at the University at Buffalo comprises a two-step process.
 Students must first apply to and be admitted by the University at Buffalo.
 Students then submit a Supplemental Application that is reviewed by the School of Engineering and Applied Sciences.

 Admission to engineering or computer science as an approved major requires the following:

-In addition to these specific requirements, the School of Engineering and Applied Sciences will consider a students entire academic record in reaching an admission decision.
-Factors such as a history of repeating and resigning classes, or low grades in classes relevant to the students desired discipline may result in denial of admission.
+In addition to these specific requirements, the School of Engineering and Applied Sciences will consider a student's entire academic record in reaching an admission decision.
+Factors such as a history of repeating, resigning, or failing classes, or low grades in classes relevant to the student's desired discipline may result in conditional admission or denial of admission.

 For information about how your college credits will transfer please begin by visiting Will your Credits Transfer?
 You will be introduced to the university’s transfer articulation system, called TAURUS, which will show you how transfer courses match UB courses and requirements.
 When you are admitted you will receive a detailed report showing these articulations.
 Whatever your situation however, an appointment with an engineering advisor can be helpful in interpreting this more fully.